soona we create the best content for commerce soona we create the best content for commerce

 As soona announces its own successful series seed fundraise, we are opting to open up this clause in conjunction with the raise, so any founder or investor, male or female, can begin to set a new tone for their relationships with one another.

-Why Did We Create the Candor Clause?
+Why did we create the Candor Clause?

 This all started with an unfortunate personal experience and a conversation with our attorney.